-To study Music at Coombe Dean you will be required to have a strong work ethic and a love of creativity.
+Students will also be required to have a strong work ethic and a love of creativity.
 It would be ideal if you already played an instrument, sang or used music technology, but it is also possible to be successful if this is not a skill you yet have (provided you have a great passion for Music and the determination to learn).

-Subject Leader PE: Mr Bellamy
+Subject Leader PE: Mr. Bellamy